Wyoming Marathon: Events

-The course for the half marathon, marathon, and double marathon all start at the Lincoln Monument Rest Area off I-80.
-The course is an out-and-back through the roads of Medicine Bow National Forest, starting at an elevation of 8,700 ft. and dropping to 8,000 ft. at the lowest point of the marathon and double marathon course.
-Runners competing in the double marathon run the full marathon course twice (two out-and-backs), covering 52.4 miles total.
+The course for the half marathon, marathon, and 50k all start at the Lincoln Monument Rest Area off I-80.
+The course is an out-and-back through the roads of Medicine Bow National Forest, starting at an elevation of 8,700 ft. and dropping to 8,000 ft. at the lowest point of the marathon and 50k course.

-The Wyoming Marathon is the oldest marathon in the state and the Rocky Mountain Double Marathon is the oldest ultramarathon in the Rocky Mountain region.
+The Wyoming Marathon is the oldest marathon in the state and the Rocky Mountain Double Marathon was the oldest ultramarathon in the Rocky Mountain region.
 It is one of only three marathons in the state of Wyoming, in addition to the Casper Marathon and the Run with the Horses Marathon in Green River.